eloots/Pi-Akka-Cluster/README.md

 This code is used on a Raspberry-Pi based Akka Cluster to demonstrate cluster formation, split-brain occurrence and Split Brain Resolver in a visual manner.

-Each node is equipped with an 8-LED RGB strip where different LED's are used to show each node's state (UP, DOWN, JOINING, UNREACHABLE, LEAVING, EXITING).
+Each node is equipped with an 8-LED RGB strip where different LED's are used to show each node's state (UP, WEAKLY-UP, DOWN, JOINING, UNREACHABLE, LEAVING, EXITING).
 In addition, it shows if a node has a so-called _leader_ role and whether a node is running an Akka Cluster Singleton (if one is created on the cluster).

 ## Maintainer(s)